asyraf9/bootstrap-sidebar/README.md

 1. Right sidebar now fully tested. make sure your right sidebar is after your 'main' content in your HTML if you want to make it a permanent sidebar at any screen size.
 2. Clicking anywhere outside of the sidebar hides the sidebar (if it is not set to permanent) see index.html
-3. sidebars are now hidden by default, and you can override it by adding a sidebar-show-<size> class (replace size with xs, sm, md, lg as per Bootstrap's convention) see index.html
+3. Sidebars are now hidden by default, and you can make it display permanently by adding a sidebar-<size>-show class (replace size with xs, sm, md, lg as per Bootstrap's convention) see index.html.
+Make sure your 'main' content area are classed properly with 'col-<size>-#' and 'col-<size>-offset-#' so that the main content is displayed properly when the sidebar is permanently open.

 bootstrap-sidebar
 =================